What Is Ménière Disease?

 Frequently Asked Questions

 Ménière disease has no definitive cure, but symptom control is possible in most patients.
-With adequate treatment — low-sodium diet, betahistine, stress management, and, when necessary, more aggressive interventions —, the frequency and intensity of attacks generally decrease.
-Naturally, 70% of patients show spontaneous reduction of vertiginous attacks in 8-10 years, although hearing loss may progress.
+With adequate treatment — low-sodium diet, betahistine, stress management, and, when necessary, more aggressive interventions — attack frequency and intensity generally decrease.
+Naturally, 70% of patients show spontaneous reduction of vertiginous attacks within 8-10 years, although hearing loss may progress.

-The standard recommendation is to limit sodium to less than 1,500-2,000 mg per day (equivalent to about 4-5 g of table salt).
-The objective is to reduce fluid retention that contributes to increased endolymphatic pressure.
+The standard recommendation is to limit sodium to less than 1,500-2,000 mg per day (about 4-5 g of table salt).
+The goal is to reduce fluid retention that raises endolymphatic pressure.
 In practice, this means avoiding ultra-processed foods, cured meats, salty cheeses, ready-made sauces, and fast food.
-Caffeine and alcohol restriction is also recommended, since both can trigger attacks.
+Restricting caffeine and alcohol is also recommended, since both can trigger attacks.

-Driving is an important issue that should be discussed with the physician.
-During the active phase with frequent and unpredictable attacks, driving represents risk to the patient and others.
-In phases of prolonged remission with controlled attacks, many patients can resume driving.
+Driving is an important issue to discuss with the physician.
+During the active phase, with frequent and unpredictable attacks, driving poses a risk to the patient and others.
+During prolonged remission with controlled attacks, many patients can resume driving.
 In some countries and states, the condition imposes legal restrictions on the driver license.
 Each case should be evaluated individually.

-Betahistine is widely used for Ménière disease, based on its mechanism of improving inner ear microcirculation and modulating histaminergic H3 receptors.
+Betahistine is widely used for Ménière disease, based on its ability to improve inner ear microcirculation and modulate histaminergic H3 receptors.
 Clinical studies show benefits in reducing attack frequency at higher doses (48 mg/day or more).
-The large BEMED trial (2016) showed mixed results with conventional betahistine, but later studies with higher doses are more promising.
+The large BEMED trial (2016) showed mixed results with conventional betahistine, but later high-dose studies are more promising.
 It is generally well tolerated and can be tried for at least 3-6 months to assess response.

-Intratympanic injection consists of introducing medications directly into the middle ear through the tympanic membrane.
-There are two options: corticosteroids (dexamethasone), which reduce inflammation without auditory risk, and gentamicin, which causes partial chemical ablation of the labyrinth (controls vertigo in 85-90%, but with risk of hearing worsening).
+Intratympanic injection delivers medications directly into the middle ear through the tympanic membrane.
+There are two options: corticosteroids (dexamethasone), which reduce inflammation without auditory risk, and gentamicin, which causes partial chemical ablation of the labyrinth (controls vertigo in 85-90%, but with risk of worsening hearing).
 It is indicated when conservative measures fail.
-Gentamicin is reserved for cases with already compromised hearing function or when vertigo is the most disabling symptom.
+Gentamicin is reserved for cases with already compromised hearing or when vertigo is the most disabling symptom.

 Yes.
-Approximately 25-40% of patients develop bilateral involvement over the years.
-The likelihood of bilateralization increases with the duration of the disease.
+About 25-40% of patients develop bilateral involvement over the years.
+The likelihood of bilateralization increases with disease duration.
 Bilateral disease is more disabling because it compromises both ears and worsens residual balance.
 Some researchers associate bilateral progression with an underlying autoimmune component, which may justify immunomodulatory treatment in selected cases.

-Acupuncture has preliminary and heterogeneous evidence in Ménière disease, with some studies suggesting possible reduction of attack frequency, tinnitus, and improvement in quality of life in some patients.
+Acupuncture has preliminary and heterogeneous evidence in Ménière disease, with some studies suggesting possible reduction in attack frequency and tinnitus, and improved quality of life in some patients.
 Proposed mechanisms include potential modulation of inner ear microcirculation, autonomic regulation, and local inflammatory response, without replacing conventional treatment.
-The medical acupuncturist can integrate acupuncture into the therapeutic plan as an option among complementary approaches, individualized to the patient.
+The medical acupuncturist can integrate acupuncture into the therapeutic plan as one complementary option, individualized to the patient.

-Tumarkin attacks, or otolithic crisis, are sudden falls without loss of consciousness that occur in 5-10% of patients with Ménière in more advanced stages.
-They are caused by abrupt stimulation of the otolithic organs (utricle and saccule) during a sudden variation in endolymphatic pressure.
-They are particularly dangerous because they occur without warning and may cause trauma.
-When present, they are an indication for more aggressive treatment of the disease.
+Tumarkin attacks, or otolithic crisis, are sudden falls without loss of consciousness that occur in 5-10% of patients with Ménière in advanced stages.
+They are caused by abrupt stimulation of the otolithic organs (utricle and saccule) during a sudden shift in endolymphatic pressure.
+They are particularly dangerous because they happen without warning and may cause trauma.
+When present, they indicate the need for more aggressive treatment of the disease.

 There is no vaccine for Ménière disease.
-Preventive measures include: adequate low-sodium diet and hydration, avoiding excess caffeine and alcohol, stress management, adequate treatment of allergies (which may contribute to fluid retention), control of vascular factors, and adequate sleep.
-In patients with suspected autoimmune component, treatment of coexisting autoimmune diseases may benefit Ménière.
+Preventive measures include an adequate low-sodium diet and hydration, avoiding excess caffeine and alcohol, stress management, proper allergy treatment (which may contribute to fluid retention), control of vascular factors, and adequate sleep.
+In patients with a suspected autoimmune component, treating coexisting autoimmune diseases may benefit Ménière.

 Related Reading